dododogame/dododo/README.md

 Alternatively, you can set the offset without using the offset wizard.
 You can directly set it in the preferences.

-Note that after you refresh the webpage, the set offset will be cleared, and you will need to set it again.

 ## Game mechanics

 In this section, a detailed illustration of the process of gameplay is delivered.